SigNoz/signoz.io/docs/userguide/logs_troubleshooting.md

 ## K8s attribute filtering issue in logs.
-In the recent release we had an incident where users are facing issues querying the following selected fields.
+In the recent release some users who are using SigNoz charts(0.9.1 - 0.10.1) are facing issues querying the following selected fields.

 - k8s_container_name
 - k8s_namespace_name